Meeting Room Policy

 - The Board of Trustees of the St. Louis County Library is the final authority in granting or refusing permission for the use of the meeting facilities.

-Failure to observe these rules may result in the denial of use of the meeting place by the organization concerned.
-Library staff will refer questions about the organization, other than day and time of meeting, to one of the contact persons named on the application.
+Failure to observe these rules may result in the denial of use of the meeting place by the individual, group, or organization concerned.
+Library employees will refer questions about the organization, other than day and time of meeting, to one of the contact persons named on the application.